 - Kosher salt and black pepper

-- Arrange the eggplant slices on a baking sheet, brush them with olive oil and season them with salt and pepper.
-Bake in the oven 20 minutes until cooked, turning them over halfway through.
-Remove the eggplant from the oven.
-When cool, cut them into bite-sized pieces.
+- Place the diced eggplant on two baking sheets.
+Toss them with the olive oil and season them with salt and pepper.
+Bake in the oven until golden brown, about 25 minutes, stirring halfway through.
+Remove from oven.